dovinmu/USCIS-data/README.md

 Made using various tools from the Anaconda stack.

-Files:
+## Files

-USCIS scrape and concat.ipynb: scrapes quarterly reports on naturalizations by field office and puts them together.
+**USCIS scrape and concat.ipynb**: scrapes quarterly reports on naturalizations by field office and puts them together.
 Puts the results into a CSV called first_pass.csv (not committed to the repo).

-concat_excel_quarters.ipynb: opens an xlsx file with the remaining quarters of data, which weren't available as CSV and so had to be pasted into an excel file.
+**concat_excel_quarters.ipynb**: opens an xlsx file with the remaining quarters of data, which weren't available as CSV and so had to be pasted into an excel file.
 Saves everything to master_df.csv.

-sum.ipynb: sums the quarterly data into (fiscal) yearly data, putting the data into three CSVs (in order to exclude non-US and non-US state data) in the data folder.
+**sum.ipynb**: sums the quarterly data into (fiscal) yearly data, putting the data into three CSVs (in order to exclude non-US and non-US state data) in the data folder.